 Redemption Risk.
 The Fund may experience periods of heavy redemptions that could cause the Fund to liquidate its assets at inopportune times or at a loss or depressed value, particularly during periods of declining or illiquid markets.
 Redemption risk is greater to the extent that the Fund has investors with large shareholdings, short investment horizons, or unpredictable cash flow needs.
 In addition, redemption risk is heightened during periods of overall market turmoil.
 The redemption by one or more large shareholders of their holdings in the Fund could hurt performance and/or cause the remaining shareholders in the Fund to lose money.
-Further, if one decision maker has control of Fund shares owned by separate Fund shareholders, including clients or affiliates of the Fund's adviser, redemptions by these shareholders may further increase the Fund's redemption risk.
+Further, if one decision maker has control of Fund shares owned by separate Fund shareholders, including clients or affiliates of the Fund's Adviser, redemptions by these shareholders may further increase the Fund's redemption risk.
 If the Fund is forced to liquidate its assets under unfavorable conditions or at inopportune times, the value of your investment could decline.

 Cybersecurity Risk.
-Cybersecurity failures by or breaches of the Fund's adviser, subadviser, transfer agent, distributor, custodian, fund accounting agent or other service providers may disrupt Fund operations, interfere with the Fund's ability to calculate its NAV, prevent Fund shareholders from purchasing, redeeming or exchanging shares or receiving distributions, cause loss of or unauthorized access to private shareholder information, and result in financial losses to the Fund and its Shareholders, regulatory fines, penalties, reputational damage, or additional compliance costs.
+Cybersecurity failures by or breaches of the Fund's Adviser, Subadviser, transfer agent, distributor, custodian, fund accounting agent or other service providers may disrupt Fund operations, interfere with the Fund's ability to calculate its NAV, prevent Fund shareholders from purchasing, redeeming or exchanging shares or receiving distributions or receiving timely information regarding the Fund or their investment in the Fund, cause loss of or unauthorized access to private shareholder information, and result in financial losses to the Fund and its Shareholders, regulatory fines, penalties, reputational damage, or additional compliance costs.
 Substantial costs may be incurred in order to prevent any cyber incidents in the future.
 The Fund and its shareholders could be negatively impacted as a result.